-With inflation topping 4%, many people nowadays are reassessing their actual need for instant access cash, and allocating more capital to purchase ‘real assets’ that have a fighting chance of keeping up!
+With inflation hovering at around 3%, many people nowadays are reassessing their actual need for instant access cash, and allocating more capital to purchase ‘real assets’ that have a fighting chance of keeping up!
 This means decisions need to be made about how and where to invest, but investing in the current environment presents a number of challenges.

 The choice of retail investment options is mind blowing with new ways and routes to invest seemingly springing up every day.

 Online stock brokerage services provide an easy way to purchase everything from shares in FTSE100 companies to derivatives and CFDs to buying an index through ETFs.
 The thrill of watching the daily price swings is attractive to some and a small portfolio of handpicked shares can, in the right circumstances, produce stellar returns.